evkx/evkx.github.io/content/guides/evsearch/_index.md

 ### Usable battery

-This sort models on the usable (net) battery size.
+This sorts models based on the usable (net) battery size.
 To versions with two sorting

 - [See search result small -> large](/evsearch/?sortOrder=NetBattery)
 - [See search result large -> small](/evsearch/?sortOrder=NetBattery)